Operation Queen: Opposing forces

 The Allied forces participating in the operation were the U.S. First and Ninth Armies, assigned to Omar Bradley's 12th Army Group.
 The First Army's units for the operation consisted of the V and VII Corps, that latter assigned for the main thrust through the Hürtgen Forest, with V Corps protecting its southern flank.
 For the upcoming offensive, both armies were heavily reinforced.
 Total strength of the First Army rose from about 250,000 in September to about 320,000 before the offensive, although only about 120,000 troops would participate in the main operation.
 The First Army's tank strength was about 700 tanks.
 In October the Allies suffered from major supply shortcomings, but by early November those had been mostly resolved.
 The Ninth Army was somewhat smaller, consisting mainly of the XIX Corps and some independent divisions, with the XIII Corps in reorganization.
 As support for the ground operations, the Allies planned their largest tactical bombing of the war, employing more than 4,500 planes.

 After the chain of disasters in the summer of 1944, the Allies expected the Wehrmacht to be unable to recover, but this was not the case.
 Although manpower losses were enormous, the Wehrmacht sought to compensate for this with transferring of men from the Reserve Army, the Luftwaffe and the Kriegsmarine into frontline troops for rebuilding their forces.
 Regarding industrial production the situation was even better.
 Despite the increasing Allied bombing campaign and the loss of territories and factories, Germany reached its peak of wartime production in the autumn of 1944, after the reforms of Albert Speer and the increased use of forced labour.
 For the preparing of the Ardennes Offensive, the 5th Panzer Army was pulled out of the front and replaced by the 15th Army, although for deception purposes its name was changed to conceal this fact.
-The Allies, therefore, faced two armies: the 15th Army in the Hürtgen Forest; and the 7th Army in the north in the Rur plains.
+The Allies, therefore, faced two armies: the 15th army under the command of General der Infanterie Gustav-Adolf von Zangen which was positioned in the Hürtgen Forest; and the 7th Army under the command of General der Panzertruppe Erich Brandenberger was positioned in the north in the Roer plains.
 Although nominally an equal force to the Allies on paper, the Germans were heavily outnumbered.
 In some sectors, the ratio of attacker to defender was about 5 to 1.
 The reason for this was the acute manpower shortage that the Germans were experiencing.
 Most of the German units were seriously understrength, with some divisions consisting of only a few thousand men.
 However, heavy entrenchment and the availability of considerable tank and artillery support went some way to compensate for those problems.
-The German troops were commanded by OB West Generalfeldmarshall Gerd von Rundstedt and commander of Army Group B Generalfeldmarshall Walther Model, with the latter considered a skilled defense specialist.
+The German troops were commanded by OB West Generalfeldmarshall Gerd von Rundstedt and commander of Army Group B Generalfeldmarshall Walter Model, with the latter considered a skilled defense specialist.